UT-shunqiang/Detect_Ship_Stay/README.md

 # Navigate to the project directory
 cd Detect_Ship_Stay

-# Create vitual environment. "-3.10" can be replaced by the version of installed Python intepretor
+# Create vitual environment. "-3.10" can be replaced by the version of installed Python
 python -3.10 -m venv myenv # myenv is the name of vitual environment

 # Activate the environment